JonesKwameOsei/HostingWebsiteS3Bucket/README.md

 10. Notice that the index.html file is listed in the **Failed to delete pane**.<p>
 This confirms that our **policy is working and preventing the website's files from being deleted**.<p>
 ![image](https://github.com/JonesKwameOsei/HostingWebsiteS3Bucket/assets/81886509/89d41308-2c0f-42ff-bc91-28343db8165e)<p>
-11. Choose Close to return to the Objects tab.
+11. Choose Close to return to the Objects tab.<p>
 ## Updating the website
 Although we have configured a policy to prevent deletion of website files, we can still update the website by editing the HTML file and uploading it to the S3 bucket.
 Amazon S3 is an object storage service, so we must upload the whole file.
 This action replaces the existing object in your bucket.
-You cannot edit the contents of an object; instead, you must replace the whole object.
+You cannot edit the contents of an object; instead, you must replace the whole object.<p>
-12. We will edit the HTML file, **index.html**.
+12. We will edit the HTML file, **index.html**.<p>
-13. Save the file.
+13. Save the file.<p>
-14. Return to the Amazon S3 console, and upload the **index.html** file that you just edited.
+14. Return to the Amazon S3 console, and upload the **index.html** file that you just edited.<p>
-15. Choose index.html, and in the **Actions** menu, choose the **Make public using ACL** option.
+15. Choose index.html, and in the **Actions** menu, choose the **Make public using ACL** option.<p>
 16. Choose **Make public**.<p>
 ![image](https://github.com/JonesKwameOsei/HostingWebsiteS3Bucket/assets/81886509/18617d2a-46fa-4f9a-b4b0-feb350880b33)
 ![image](https://github.com/JonesKwameOsei/HostingWebsiteS3Bucket/assets/81886509/0cd67c1d-cab8-477f-b0cb-0fd3f78fb5d4)<p>